magic/test/README.md

 ##### Important

-if test/index.js exists, no other files will be loaded.
+if test/index.js exists, no other files will be loaded by the discovery mechanism.

 if test/lib/index.js exists, no other files from that subdirectory will be loaded.